 As I understand it, the first year of medical school repeats a lot of basic sciences that could have been taken in their undergraduate programs.
 I don’t often see anatomy and physiology as required courses for medical school, however, but there’s no reason why they shouldn’t be.
 I took an anatomy and physiology course in college and again in PA school but never once took physics (required for med school) or trigonometry (required for MCAT).
 I’ve never seen any of the primary care doctors I’ve worked with use anything they learned in embryology or histology.
 Many medical schools are now converting to 3-year programs as these ideas become more widespread.

 PAs are trained in the same medical model as physicians.
 PA training is based on the fast-track training of physicians during the Second World War (some PA programs are actually 3 years).
 I think this makes sense.
 You don’t need 8 years of schooling and three to five years of supervised practice (residency) to manage blood pressure and diagnose strep throat.
 Now please don’t misunderstand–I support the physicians I work with and I am grateful for their training and expertise.
 But something about medical education needs to change.
 This physician shortage we’ve all been hearing about has been an issue for decades and no end is in sight.

 So back to PAs and degree creep.
 I think the argument could be made that Bachelor-trained PAs were just as capable as Master-trained PAs and that doctoral-trained PAs may not be anything special in the end.
 At whatever level, we need more PAs and to give them more freedom commensurate with their training and experience.
 New doctoral programs for experienced PAs are rapidly multiplying but are at this point not standardized.
-In other words, the content and quality of the program matter.
+In other words, the content and quality of the program matter (one new DMSc program even admits non-PAs).
 And this is why I’ll be attending the Doctor of Medical Science (DMS) Program at Lincoln Memorial University.
 More on that later…